-- 2023).
-These efforts rely on consistent and accurate identification of cases of HF-IS: inaccurate or inadequate characterisation of past HF-IS cases can create biases in our estimation of induced seismicity hazard and thereby impact our ability to understand the factors that control HF-IS prevalence (Verdon and Bommer, 2021b).
-The need to base our understanding of, and future - estimation of, HF-IS hazard provides the motivation to review seismic monitoring datasets across shale - 59 gas plays.
-By doing so, we can identify previous cases of HF-IS that might otherwise have been missed. - 60 The Haynesville Shale play straddles the border between Texas and Louisiana.
-To date, it has received - 61 relatively little attention with respect to HF-IS, with only a single reported instance (Walter et al., - 62 2016).
-However, the broad-scale regional analysis presented by Verdon and Rodríguez-Pradilla (2023) - 63 identified additional potential cases of HF-IS within the Haynesville play that have not previously been 64 studied.
-In this study, our objective is to analyse these cases in more detail to determine whether they - 65 represent as-yet undocumented cases of HF-IS. - 66 Seismic monitoring coverage across the Haynesville play has been sparse.
+The Haynesville Shale play straddles the border between Texas and Louisiana.
+To date, it has received relatively little attention with respect to HF-IS, with only a single reported instance (Walter et al. 2016).
+However, the broad-scale regional analysis presented by Verdon and Rodríguez-Pradilla (2023) identified additional potential cases of HF-IS within the Haynesville play that have not previously been studied.
+In this study, our objective is to analyse these cases in more detail to determine whether they represent as-yet undocumented cases of HF-IS.

+Seismic monitoring coverage across the Haynesville play has been sparse.
 Limited coverage results in poor detection capability and location accuracy.
-In order to identify and correctly attribute potential 67 cases of HF-IS, improvement of existing regional earthquake catalogs is often necessary.
-For example, 68 69 detection of a larger number of earthquakes can help to identify when sequences started, accelerated and stopped.
-In turn, this information can be used to match sequences with specific hydraulic fracturing 70 wells (e.g., did a sequence initiate before, during or after hydraulic fracturing took place in particular 71 wells?).
-Likewise, accurate event locations are required to identify whether events are sufficiently 72 73 close to specific wells for them to be considered a potential cause. - 74 In this study, we used template matching to build a high-resolution catalog of earthquakes across the - 75 Haynesville play.
+In order to identify and correctly attribute potential cases of HF-IS, improvement of existing regional earthquake catalogs is often necessary.
+For example, detection of a larger number of earthquakes can help to identify when sequences started, accelerated and stopped.
+In turn, this information can be used to match sequences with specific hydraulic fracturing wells (e.g., did a sequence initiate before, during or after hydraulic fracturing took place in particular wells?).
+Likewise, accurate event locations are required to identify whether events are sufficiently close to specific wells for them to be considered a potential cause.

+In this study, we used template matching to build a high-resolution catalog of earthquakes across the Haynesville play.
 We manually picked phase arrivals to invert for earthquake locations.
-We then - compared the earthquake locations to hydraulic fracturing activities to identify potential cases of HF- - 77 IS.
-Having identified previously-undocumented cases of HF-IS in the Haynesville Shale, we examine - 78 whether there are any geological factors that might correlate with where HF-IS has occurred in the - 79 Haynesville play to date. - 80
+We then compared the earthquake locations to hydraulic fracturing activities to identify potential cases of HF-IS.
+Having identified previously-undocumented cases of HF-IS in the Haynesville Shale, we examine whether there are any geological factors that might correlate with where HF-IS has occurred in the Haynesville play to date.

-81 2.
-THE HAYNESVILLE SHALE PLAY: BACKGROUND, MONITORING AND 82 INDUCED SEISMICITY
+2 The Haynesville Shale play: background, monitoring and induced seismicity